plotly/plotly.github.io/_posts/scientific/2016-09-27-how-to-make-a-2d-histogram-contour-plot.md

     - copy: "The 'Style' menu displays many options to modify characteristics of the overall chart layout or the individual traces.
 To see more options about styling the chart visit the [style and layout](https://help.plot.ly/tutorials/#layout) section of the Chart Studio documentation."
     - copy: "Use the 'Traces' section under the 'Style' menu to change the properties of the traces, such as histogram and binning attributes, color gradients, contours and line attributes."
       img: "![Colourscale](../static/images/create-2d-hstogram-contour-plot/contour2D-properties.png)"
-    - copy: "Use the 'General' section under the 'Style' menu to change the layout background and margin color, set the plot title, and change the font styles."
+    - copy: "Use the 'General' section under the 'Style' menu to set the plot title and change the layout background, margin color and font styles."
-    - copy: "To set the plot title, type in the plot title within the textbox provided under 'Title'."
+    - copy: "To set the plot title, type the title text within the textbox provided under 'Title.'"
       img: "![Type title](../static/images/create-2d-hstogram-contour-plot/contour2D-title.png)"
     - copy: "Another approach is to click and then enter the title directly on the plot interface.
 The same can be done for the axes title and the legends."
       img: "![Type Direct](../static/images/create-2d-hstogram-contour-plot/contour2D-title-direct.png)"